Software-Improvement-Group/sigridci/docs/workflows/agile-development-process.md

 - **Product owners** generally see prioritization from the customer perspective: adding functionality tends to be seen something that brings most customer value, and is therefore top of mind.
 - **Developers** generally put additional emphasis on non-functionals, for the obvious reason they need to work with the code on a daily basis.
 - **Architects** have an interesting role in this process, as they are not "officially" part of the team.
-However, in many organization architects do in fact have [hands-on involvement with achieving technical goals](architect.html).
+In many organizations, architects do in fact have [hands-on involvement with achieving technical goals](architect.html).
 This can be true even if nobody has "architect" as a job title!
 This is often called "emerging architect", where a senior engineer (or sometimes even the product owner!) takes care of the duties normally associated with an architect.

 These descriptions are clearly stereotypes.
 Though in many organizations there is some truth to them, things are usually a lot less black-and-white.
 In Scrum, developers are *also* responsible for delivering customer value.
 If people are over-focusing on non-functional quality and neglecting functional progress, this will eventually lead to problems.
 Reversely, product owners cannot completely ignore non-functionals, as this will eventually lead to issues that customers do notice.